Kaef/ulisp-esp/README.md

 ## General remarks and changelog:
+* 2019-03-21: changed grafic library to TFT_eSPI (WROVER\_KIT\_LCD\_KAEF library can be used if wanted)

+### Installation
+A big thanks to everyone who wrote the below libraries.
+Please respect the licences of the used libraries.
+* TFT_eSPI: (works with WROVER-KIT-LCD V.4.1 only (ILI9341 chip only unless re-configured)
+  use arduino library manager to install TFT_eSPI library copy ulisp-esp/libraries/TFT_eSPI/User_setup.h to arduino-libraries-folder/TFT_eSPI/User_setup.h (overwrite existing file) OR
+* WROVER\_KIT\_LCD\_KAEF: (should work with ILI9341 (tested) and ST7789V (untested))
+  copy ulisp-esp/libraries/WROVER\_KIT\_LCD\_KAEF folder to arduino-libraries-folder (normally under sketchbook/libraries) use arduino library manager to install Adafruit\_GFX library comment out the line "#define USE\_TFT\_eSPI\_LIB in file esp-wrover-kit-display.h (around line 11)
+* PS2Kbd:
+  copy ulisp-esp/libraries/PS2Kbd folder to arduino-libraries-folder or download PS2Kbd library from github

 * 2019-03-20: PS/2 keyboard support (including parenthesis highlighting)

-  It seems most things are working smoothly, except <break> didn't work, so you can't stop a running uLisp program.
+  It seems keyboard is working smoothly, only US keyboard layout is supported now.
   It is possible to use the serial connection in parallel with the PS/2 keyboard.
-  US keyboard layout supported.

 * 2019-03-17: added WROVER\_KIT\_LCD\_KAEF and PS2Kbd libraries
 * 2019-03-16: added support for ESP-WROVER-KIT

-  * TFT support through WROVER\_KIT\_LCD library (based on scrolltest example) It's just a proof of concept, I'm not satisfied with the solution because the example seems to be written for writing whole lines of text, not single characters.
+  * TFT support through WROVER\_KIT\_LCD library (based on scrolltest example) It's just a proof of concept now, I'm not satisfied with the solution because the example seems to be written for writing whole lines of text, not single characters.
 I will investigate after keyboard support is included.
 Anyway, the display is working... ;-)
   I had to patch the WROVER\_KIT\_LCD library to make the lcd and the sd card work in parallel.
 I renamed the library to WROVER\_KIT\_LCD\_KAEF and included it in the uLisp directory.
 Please copy the lib to your sketchbook/libraries (Arduino/libraries on windows) folder!
   * SD card support included
   * Keyboard support with PS2Kbd library from https://github.com/michalhol/ps2kbdlib